 By investing on a regular basis, you'll buy assets at a different price each time you invest.
 This can help smooth out the impact of the highs and lows of market movements.
 Regular payments into your investment may help increase the chance of purchasing assets at a low price.

-A well constructed investment portfolio can help minimise investment volatility.
-Diversity can be achieved by investing with different fund managers.
-Or invest in a fund like our Primary Fund range, which invests in different underlying funds, within different asset types, across a range of geographical regions and fund management styles.
+A well-constructed investment portfolio can help minimise investment volatility.
+The key is ‘diversity’.
+This means investing with different assets and fund managers.
+Or invest in a single fund like our Primary Fund range, which will do this for you.
+It invests in different underlying funds, within different asset types, across a range of geographical regions and fund management styles.
+In other words, you won’t be putting all your eggs in one basket.

-We're here to help and assist you with your financial goals, so if you have any concerns or questions with your portfolio or investment plan, please contact your Financial Planning Manager.
+We're here to help you achieve your financial goals.
+So if you still have any concerns or questions either about your portfolio or investment plan, please contact a Financial Adviser.
+They will be happy to speak to you about your options, and make sure your investments remain right for you.